The secret to becoming a famed novelist is learning to pen down a story that takes your readers on an unforgettable adventure.

 Once you have penned down the bulk of your novel, ask yourself the following questions about story development -

-How have the main characters evolved throughout the course of the story?
+How have the main characters evolved throughout the story?

-Once you gain answers to the above, be mindful of them while revising.
-Think if there is a point in the story where a small edit can make these elements more apparent.
+Once you gain answers to the above, consider them while revising.
+If there is a point in the story where a minor edit can make these elements more apparent.

-When writing your first book, you must have access to decent book writing software, one such being provided by Josh Fetcher online to help you streamline your work.
+When writing your first book, you must have access to decent book writing software, one provided by Josh Fetcher online to help you streamline your work.

 Final Words

-Creating a decent plot is not a straightforward task to execute; however, after following the above points, you can gain insights into the proper approach to undertake if you wish to create a plot that inspires your readers.
+Creating a decent plot is challenging; however, after following the above points, you can gain insights into the proper approach to develop a plot that inspires your readers.